-User accounts and permissions manage who has access to Slate, and what capabilities a user is granted within a partner's database.
-Slate supports unlimited user accounts, so access can be granted to as many individuals as needed.
-Before a user can access a partner's database, a new user account must be created by a current user who is granted the Security Administrator permission.
+User accounts and permissions manage who has access to Slate and what capabilities a user is granted within your database.
+Slate supports unlimited user accounts, giving access to as many individuals as needed.
+Before a user can access your database, a new user account must be created by a current user who is granted permission to the Security Administrator.

-User accounts may be created for institutional users, external users who may not work at the partner institution but need access to Slate, and service accounts such as SFTP.
-Security administrators are able to add new users, deactivate existing users, and manage user access to records and resources in Slate through the User Permissions module.
+Security administrators can add new users, deactivate existing users, and manage user access to records and resources in Slate through the User Permissions module.

 Use the following steps to add a new user account: